 The Elections Division outreach plan has significantly changed for the 2020 election cycle.
-The outreach budget has moved \$150,000 from advertising to grants for Community-Based Organizations.
+The outreach budget has moved \$150,000 from advertising to grants for Community-Based Organizations (CBOs).
 These grants will be subject to a contract, reports and invoices, to facilitate the community requests for face to face voter outreach by trusted local messengers.
 CBOs will work with partners within neighborhoods with special needs for outreach services.
-It is our intention to focus these outreach grants to those precincts within the lowest 20% voter turnout in previous elections and to review information on the lowest 20% eligible voter turnout to capitalize on any overlaps.
-Community partners will continue to visit local high schools to register and pre-register students and educate them about the VCA election model.
+It is our intention to focus these outreach grants to those precincts within the lowest 20% voter turnout in previous elections, to review information on the lowest 20% eligible voter turnout to capitalize on any overlaps and seek precincts with eligible voters not yet registered.
+Community partners will continue to visit local high schools to register and pre-register students, and educate them about the VCA election model.